Nordix/hiredis-cluster/README.md

 int redisClusterAsyncCommand(redisClusterAsyncContext *acc,
                              redisClusterCallbackFn *fn,
                              void *privdata, const char *format, ...);
+int redisClusterAsyncCommandToNode(redisClusterAsyncContext *acc,
+                                   cluster_node *node,
+                                   redisClusterCallbackFn *fn, void *privdata,
+                                   const char *format, ...);
 ```
-This function work like their blocking counterparts.
+These functions works like their blocking counterparts.
 The return value is `REDIS_OK` when the command
 was successfully added to the output buffer and `REDIS_ERR` otherwise.
 Example: when the connection
 is being disconnected per user-request, no new commands may be added to the output buffer and `REDIS_ERR` is
 returned on calls to the `redisClusterAsyncCommand` family.